computersarecool/night_walker/README.md

 ## Description
 #### What is NightWalker?
 ##### A colorful clothing line
-  NightWalker is a colorful clothing line.
-It that explores the future while paying homage to the past.
+  NightWalker is a colorful clothing line that explores the future while paying homage to the past.

 Inspired by the 80s.
 Designed in 3D.